apache/cordova-docs/README.md

 ### Editorial Guidelines

-Please see the `STYLESHEET.md` file for guildelines on language and usage.
+Please see the Style Sheet (the `STYLESHEET.md` file) for guidelines on language and usage.

 Generating the Documentation
 ----------------------------